IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-4-Deploy-CP4BA-Operator.md

 When the script finishes successfully, it should have installed the CP4BA Operators.

-1. Change to Firefox, and login to the Openshift Web Console as **ocpadmin**, using password **passw0rd**, with a zero.
+1. Change to Firefox, and login to the Openshift Web Console as **ocpadmin**, using password **passw0rd** (where the third-last character is a zero).
 To verify the operators' deployment, select the menu entry **Installed Operators** on the left-hand side within Operators, and change the project scope to ibm-cp4ba.
 Verify that the following seven operators show Status **Succeeded**.

    ![Installed CP4BA Operators](images/4.3-installedoperators.png)